lichess-org/berserk/README.rst

     client.tv.stream_current_game
     client.tv.get_best_ongoing

-Details for each function can be found in the [documentation](https://berserk.readthedocs.io) (not fully up to date).
+Details for each function can be found in the `(not fully up to date) documentation <https://berserk.readthedocs.io>`_.